raihan2bd/book-store/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 💻 Math Magicians <a name="about-project"></a>
+# 💻 Book Store <a name="about-project"></a>

-> **Math Magicians** is a Microverce React project.
-It is a website for all fans of mathematics.
-Using this website user can make simple calculations and also can read a random math-related quote.
+> **Book Store** is a Microverce React MVP project.
+Using this project user can read a book.
+User can see a book list.
+User can update a book.
+And also User can delete book from the book list.

 ## 🛠 Built With <a name="built-with"></a>